iolanta-tech/iolanta-tech/docs/blog/whitepaper/index.md

 ## Fresnel Vocabulary

 Fresnel[^fresnel], last updated in 2005, is a browser-independent vocabulary to specify how to render an RDF model.
-Fresnel's two foundational concepts are as follows:
+Fresnel's two foundational concepts are:

 [^fresnel]: Pietriga, E., Bizer, C., Karger, D., Lee, R. (2006).
 Fresnel: A Browser-Independent Presentation Vocabulary for RDF.
 In: , et al. The Semantic Web - ISWC 2006.
 ISWC 2006.
 Lecture Notes in Computer Science, vol 4273.
 Springer, Berlin, Heidelberg. https://doi.org/10.1007/11926078_12

-* *lenses*, which might contain nested *sublenses*, define which properties of an RDF resource to display, and how to order them,
+* *lenses*, which might contain nested *sublenses*, — define which properties of an RDF resource to display, and how to order them,
 * *formats* define how to render those properties using
     * RDF-specific formatting attributes
     * and hooks to CSS[^css].